Selling on Facebook is easy using the Shops feature included with every free Facebook Business Page.

 Simply listing an item for sale isn’t as effective as creating a paid ad to appear when people shop on Marketplace.
 Marketplace ads are seen when people use the Facebook app on their phones to shop on Marketplace.

-To create an ad for Marketplace:
+To create an ad for Marketplace, follow these steps:

 - Step 3.1: Go to Ads Manager and choose your ad objective.
 Click Continue.